Floorp-Projects/Floorp/mobile/android/android-components/components/browser/menu/README.md

 ```

 ### BrowserMenuDivider
-To customize the divider you can have a 1.
+To customize the divider you could use a 1.
 Quick customization or a 2.
 Full customization:

 1) If you just want to change the height of the divider, add this item your ``dimes.xml`` file, and your
 prefer height size.